Chapter Board of Directors

 _______________________________________________________________________________________________________________

-Amanda Baranski, DSW, LCSW (she/her)
+Dr. Amanda Marsh Baranski, LCSW (she/her)

 Dr. Baranski has been a social worker for over 12 years, practicing in Colorado for 11 of those years.
 She has worked in the micro, mezzo, and macro realms as a medical social worker, private practitioner, social work educator, and NASW-CO member.
 Dr. Baranski is passionate about NASW-CO and has been involved with the Chapter in various capacities for the last ten years.
 She has served as a Denver Region Representative, Board Vice President, and for the past three years, a Co-Chair of the Justice, Equity, Diversity, and Inclusion (JEDI) Committee.
 In this role, Dr. Baranski has promoted diversity, equity, and inclusion within the NASW Colorado Chapter by bringing people together, targeting Colorado social workers’ specific needs, and most recently, acting to create an open educational resource for Colorado social workers to bring to their places of employment (coming soon!).
-Dr. Baranski is committed to continuing this critical work as President Elect and eventually, as Board President.
+Dr. Baranski is committed to continuing this critical work as Board President.
 Social workers are essential to the fabric of our community(ies), and Dr. Baranski is committed to advocating for our rights and interests.
 She will ensure that social workers have the resources and support to do their jobs safely and effectively.

-Danielle Willis, MSW, LCSW, LAC (she/her)
+Danielle (Danie) Willis, MSW, LCSW, LAC (she/her)

 DWillis new photo637941074113852362

-Secretary (2023 - 2025)
+Secretary (2025 - 2027)

-Jae McQueen, MSW, LCSW (she/her)
+Alexandra (Alex) Macias, MSW, LCSW (she/her)

 About the NASW-CO Chapter Board